McConnell went 'nuclear' to confirm Gorsuch. But Democrats changed Senate filibuster rules first.

 Democrats immediately cried foul.

-The seat on the nine-person Supreme Court had opened more than a year earlier, but Senate Republicans had blocked President Barack Obama's choice while making the unprecedented argument that no nominee should be considered during an election year.
+The seat on the nine-member Supreme Court had opened about a year earlier, but Senate Republicans had blocked President Barack Obama's choice while making the unprecedented argument that no nominee should be considered during an election year.
 The American people would decide the next Supreme Court justice, the GOP argued, via the 2016 presidential election.

 Breaking News Emails